 Minimum Values.
 The Trustee reserves the right to establish Coverdell ESA account minimums.
-The Trustee may resign or charge additional
+The Trustee may resign or charge additional fees if the minimums are not met.

 Other Providers.
 At its discretion, the Trustee may appoint other service providers to fulfill certain obligations, including reporting responsibilities, and may compensate such service providers accordingly.
 The Trustee may release nonpublic personal information regarding your Trust Account to such providers as necessary to provide the products and services made available under this Agreement.